knightazura/ghost-sdk/Home.md

 ## How do I create themes or apps (plugins)?

 Get started with Ghost themes by reading the [theme documentation](http://docs.ghost.org/themes).
-The app API is not yet ready, we'll add the documentation here once we've finalised the API.
+The app API is not yet ready, we'll add the documentation there once we've finalised the API.

 ## Which browsers are supported?